 I don’t think any organisation in the world is perfectly implementing Corporate Governance as many of the practices and principles rely on the integrity, morals, ethics and behaviours of the collective community and the individuals within that community.

-I also believe it is now a good time for the Middle East professional community to look at how we can tighten up on practices across each and every function within the organisation to create stronger organisations “doing the right thing every time” which will lead to economic growth for the entire region and all of the individuals living and working here.
+I also believe it is now a good time for the professional community to look at how we can tighten up on practices across each and every function within the organisation to create stronger organisations “doing the right thing every time” which will lead to economic growth for the entire region and all of the individuals living and working here.